abuseofnotation/x-notes/_other/notes.md

 The bookworms
 ---

-Peter: Nerd, who is a few years younger than Maxim, strives to get better and go back to school, dreams to be an IT CEO, repressed by his parents.
+Peter: Nerd, who is a few years younger than Maxim, strives to get better and go back to school, dreams to be an IT CEO, repressed by his parents and filled with hate.

 Staff
 ---